karrot-dev/yunity.org/user/pages/10.heartbeat/2017-10-29/item.md

 _by Janina_

+## Solidarity economy Wuppdays + Community meet-up
+At the end of November there will be two events back-to-back at Dargelütz, an intentional community in the Northeast of Germany.
+The first event is a Wuppdays on the theme of Solidarity Economy.
+A 'Wuppdays' is something like running an interactive conference on top of a camp: events are organized by the people who go there, accommodation and food are collectively arranged.
+The theme, Solidarity Economy, is a broad term to describe ways of working together and sharing resources which serve everyones interests as far as possible.
+Check out (this page)[http://dargeluetz.weebly.com/yunity-wuppdays.html] for more details!

+The second event is a meeting about communities.
+It's an opportunity for people already in communities to present them and communicate information, experience or needs.
+It's also an opportunity for people interesting in joining/starting communities to get some ideas, ask questions or raise concerns.
+Check out (this page)[http://dargeluetz.weebly.com/netzwerktreffen.html] (German) for more details!

+Come to one, come to both and/or tell your friends.

 ## About the heartbeat.
 The heartbeat is a biweekly summary of what happens in yunity.
 It is meant to give an overview over our currents actions and topics.